prasad2056/parkinsons-disease/README.md

 - `pandas`: For data manipulation and analysis.

 - `os`: For handling file operations.
-- Torchvision: For image processing tasks.
+- 'Torchvision': For image processing tasks.
-- Opencv: For computer vision image.
+- 'Opencv': For computer vision image.
-- Flask: For lightweight web framework in Python.
+- 'Flask': For lightweight web framework in Python.
-- SQLite: For simple database functionality.
+- 'SQLite': For simple database functionality.

 To install these dependencies, run the following command: